Atelfo/Atelfo.github.io/_posts/2022-03-19-the-best-way-to-follow-biopharma-news.md

 - [Mendelspod](https://mendelspod.com/): Developments in diagnostics, genetics and genomic medicine
 - [OncoPharm](https://podcasts.apple.com/us/podcast/oncopharm/id1305345744): Quick and straight to the point updates on the latest developments in oncology
 - [Nature podcast](https://www.nature.com/nature/articles?type=nature-podcast): Summaries of the latest splashy scientific papers from the World's preeminent scientific journal - not always about biotechnology, but often
+- [This Week in Virology](https://www.microbe.tv/twiv/): The definitive podcast on virology, running since 2008.
+The hosts and guests are world leading experts and really know their stuff

 ### Books
 For such a systemically important industry, there's not as many books written about biotech and biopharma as you might think - especially when you exclude ones written for a lay audience.
 Here are some of the best: